mkonicek/repo_stats/README.md

-Find the most active people on a given GitHub repo.
-The way this works is that it fetches all the issues and pull requests via the GitHub API and all comments for each of them, and counts how many times each person commented.
-The script can take quite a long time to finish.
+This script finds the most active people on a given GitHub repo.
+It fetches all the issues and pull requests via the GitHub API and all comments for each of them, and counts how many times each person commented.
+It reports progress and every `n` steps prints a summary like:

+    Top 10 for most recent 100 issues:
+    {
+      "facebook-github-bot": 134,
+      "bestander": 28,
+      "brentvatne": 26,
+      "mkonicek": 26,
+      "satya164": 24,
+      "martinbigio": 17,
+      "ide": 17,
+      "aleclarson": 16,
+      "skevy": 14,
+      "davidaurelio": 12,
+    }

 To use this script, simply run: